Well Done (2003 film)

-Well Done is a 2003 Tamil language romantic drama film directed by Ravi Bhargavan, making his directorial debut.
+Well Done is a 2003 Indian Tamil language romantic drama film directed by Ravi Bhargavan, making his directorial debut.
 The film stars newcomers Jayanth and Chytra Hallikeri, with K. Prabakaran, Ramji, Suganthi, Vennira Aadai Moorthy, Charle, Mohan Raman and Ilavarasu playing supporting roles.
-The film, produced by N. Srinivasan, had musical score by Vidyasagar and was released on 25 April 2003.
+The film, produced by N. Srinivasan, was released on 25 April 2003.

 Plot

-Thamarai (Chytra Hallikeri) is a modern girl who likes teasing men with her four friends.
-Jayanth (Jayanth), a bold young man, with his parents move into their new house.
+Thamarai is a modern girl who likes teasing men with her four friends.
+Jayanth, a bold young man, with his parents move into their new house.
 That day, Jayanth encounters Thamarai and her gang, the girls try to haze him but they fail and in return, Jayanth teases the girls.
 Impressed by his boldness, four young men who were before teased by Thamarai's gang befriend with him.
 Thereafter, Sriram (K. Prabakaran), in a hurry to catch his flight, accidentally splashed Jayanth with his luxury car and soiled Jayanth's shirt.
 Jayanth then taunted Sriram and Sriram was forced to buy him a new shirt, thus he missed his flight.

 After several attempts at ragging each other, Jayanth and Thamarai eventually fall in love.
 To Jayanth's surprise, Thamarai turns out to be Sriram's daughter.
 Sriram is a successful businessman who wants his daughter to marry a NRI groom.
-Thamarai persuades Jayanth to reconcile with her father (Mohan Raman) but Sriram, who has a big ego, challenges Jayanth to marry his daughter before he left for abroad.
+Thamarai persuades Jayanth to reconcile with her father but Sriram, who has a big ego, challenges Jayanth to marry his daughter before he left for abroad.
 Sriram manipulates situations to show Jayanth in a bad light but Thamarai doesn't fall into that trap and later realises the truth.
 The cold war between Jayanth and Sriram culminates, and Sriram arranges to get her married to Prakash (Ramji), an advertising producer who had several relationships with his models including Suganthi (Suganthi) and he wants to become rich at any cost.
 The day of the marriage, Thamarai shaves her head and Thamarai reveals Prakash's true colours to her father, thus the wedding is cancelled.
 Sriram then realises that he made a mistake, and he allows his daughter Thamarai to marry her lover Jayanth.